lajanki/markov_text_generator/README.md

 ## About
 There are a number of Markov chain based random text generators on GitHub.
 This one is mainly a personal project.
 I had already thought about ways to randomly generate text for one of my other projects and writing one seemed like a fun idea to work with a (semi?) supervised learning based algorithm so I decided to give it go.
 This is largely a fork of the code snippet at https://gist.github.com/agiliq/131679#file-gistfile1-py and also inspired by https://github.com/codebox/markov-text

 Markov chains, in the context of this program, are n-grams (ie. sets of n consecutive words) parsed from the text.
 For example, let's take n=2: given a sample text file as input, the generator first looks for all pairs of consecutive words from it and stores them as a training dataset.
-To create text, the generator first picks a random pair from the dataset as a seed and continues by choosing 2-grams whose first words matches the latest word added to the text.
-This way any 2 consecutive words from the generated text also appear together somewhere in the input file.
+To create text, the generator first picks a random pair from the dataset as the initial two words.
+It then continues by choosing 2-grams whose first word matches the latest word added to the text.
+This way any 2 consecutive words from the generated text also appear together somewhere in the original input file.

 In short, the generator attempts to mimic the source text.
 The result is usually somewhat syntactically correct (ie. it seems to consist of valid sentences), but is often without meaning.
 The following was generated from a set of popular poems:
 ```